jgraley/cotest/coroutines/docs/getting-started.md

 Here we are using `WAIT_FOR_` macros to wait for particular calls (or launch result).
 Any non-matching mock call will be _dropped_ and Google Mock will treat the call as unhandled (even though the coroutine did see the call).
 Once the macro returns a handle (which will always be valid), we say the coroutine has _accepted_ the call.
 Since we are checking mock calls this way, we can use simply `WATCH_CALL()` to ensure we see them.

 > [!NOTE]
-> This example demonstrates Cotest's _linearity_ property: the test case code is laid out in time order, from first to last event.
+> This example demonstrates Cotest's _linearity_ property: the test case implementation is laid out in time order, from first to last event.
 Stimulus (in this case return values of mock calls) appears immediately before checking (of the next event: either a mock call to `GoTo()` or completion of the launch.
 >
 > Of course, the user is free to break linearity by adding loops or worker functions/lambdas to the test body.
 >